 We often do.

 Our Lady’s response at the Annunciation is so refreshingly simple as to make us examine our sometimes complicated and ambiguous replies to the Lord.
 Bottom line: we want to know exactly where God is taking us at each step, and if we can’t see, we stop in our tracks.
-Blessed John Henry Newman prays in a famous lyric: “I do not ask to see the distant scene—one step enough for me.”
+Saint John Henry Newman prays in a famous lyric: “I do not ask to see the distant scene—one step enough for me.”
 And we understand the need to pray like that.

 Most of the time our hesitancy has nothing to do with the extraordinary.
 We are not called like Abraham to leave behind both kin and country, nor to quit boats and nets like the Apostles.
 Instead, the Lord mostly asks us to stay in the same place with familiar people, doing the same kind of work, for most of our lives.
 This is exactly where our response to the Lord is challenged, our ideas about freedom purified, and our peace of soul tested.